inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ])
 ```

-`step 5` Read the full CSV file in with a schema.
+`Step 5` Read the full CSV file in with a schema.
 ```python
 df = spark.read \
     .option("header", "true") \